Mattan41/parlband/README.md

 | -------- | ---------------------------------------------------------- |
 | `/`      | Landing page: hero, welcome card, song list, sticky player |
 | `/admin` | Admin/editor UI, protected by Cloudflare Access            |

+## PWA / installability

+The site is installable as a standalone app and keeps its app shell available offline.
+There is no `next-pwa` dependency: with the App Router and a static export, a hand-rolled `public/manifest.json` plus a small `public/sw.js` is simpler and more predictable than a plugin's caching heuristics.
+Registration is handled by `components/ServiceWorkerRegistrar.tsx` (production only).

+- **Cache-first** for the hashed app shell (`/_next/static/*`, icons, manifest).
+- **Network-first** for navigations, with a cached fallback when offline.
+- **Never cached:** `/api/*` and everything from the R2 CDN (`cdn.kruskopf.org`, `/parlband/mp3/`, `/parlband/wav/`, cover images), so
+  replaced audio is never served stale.

+See [docs/PWA.md](docs/PWA.md) for the file map, the local testing checklist and how to re-render the icons.

 ## Environment